stedolan/malfunction/README.md

       (_ (apply (global $Pervasives $print_string) "Hello, world!\n"))
       (export))

-Malfunction requires OCaml 4.03 with flambda enabled, which you can get by doing:
+Malfunction requires a recent version of OCaml with flambda enabled, which you can get by doing:

-    opam switch 4.03.0+flambda
+    opam switch 4.05.0+flambda

 Then, install malfunction using: